Siddhartha2023456/Internship_projects/README.md

 Here is the brief overview:

-1.Formulate TSP problem using Gurobi software for 100 cities.
+1.Formulate TSP problem and solve in different solvers(ex-Gurobi,CBC) for 100 cities.

 2.Tuning the parameters of Gurobi solver to optimize the code.